LouieSlocombe/HPC-Examples/README.md

 # HPC-Examples
-Example input files for HPC
+Example input files for HPCs Archer2, Eureka, and Eureka2